 Eager to make your first story map, but not sure where to start?
 Well, you’ve come to the right place.
-Read on to see just how easy it is to create placed-based, multimedia narratives.
+Read on to see just how easy it is to create placed-based narratives.

 Get ideas and get inspired

 Go to the Story Maps Gallery to see some great examples, handpicked by the Esri Story Maps team to highlight creative approaches and best practices in a wide range of subjects and industries.
 You can filter and search the gallery to check out how authors like you have handled stories that may well be similar to the one you want to tell.
 Explore.
 Get a gut feeling for what makes a good story.
 Borrow approaches that you think work well, or come up with your own!

 Choose a Story Map app template